 For more about “degrowth” in general, visit the website for the 2012 Montreal Degrowth in the Americas conference.

-A further event, The Third International Conference on Degrowth, will be held in Venice, Italy between 19-23rd September, 2012.
+A further event, The Third International Conference on Degrowth, was held in Venice, Italy between 19-23rd September, 2012.

 Edward Goldsmith argues that the planetary crisis facing us today cannot be solved by further economic development and technological innovation but only through the cooperative efforts of ordinary people guided by their faith in traditional wisdom.